PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/game-consoles/nintendo-game-consoles/nes-3d.md

 ### 3DSen ROM file

 {% hint style="info" %}
-The RetroBat team has prepared the full set of 3DSen files for you and a preconfigured json file linking game ROMs to 3DSen IDs based on the "NoIntro" romset ROM names.
+The ProjectArcade team has prepared the full set of 3DSen files for you and a preconfigured json file linking game ROMs to 3DSen IDs based on the "NoIntro" romset ROM names.
 {% endhint %}

-3DSen Emulator has a fixed ID for each compatible game, in order for Retrobat to be able to launch 3DSen with a game, the game ID needs to be specified in a .3dsen file:
+3DSen Emulator has a fixed ID for each compatible game, in order for ProjectArcade to be able to launch 3DSen with a game, the game ID needs to be specified in a .3dsen file:

 <figure><img src="https://i.imgur.com/egozosL.png" alt=""><figcaption></figcaption></figure>